 (a) A person commits an offense if the person: …

 (2) intentionally or knowingly threatens another with imminent bodily injury, including the person’s spouse; or

 (3) intentionally or knowingly causes physical contact with another when the person knows or should reasonably believe that the other will regard the contact as offensive or provocative.

-You can be charged for an assault by mere words, or simple physical contact that someone finds offensive or provocative.
+You can be charged for a Class C assault based on words alone (threats), or based on physical contact that someone merely finds offensive or provocative.

-If the municipal prosecuting attorney believes from the statements or police report that each element of 22.01(a)(2) or (3) has been met, you can be charged.
+If the prosecuting attorney believes from the statements or police report that each element of 22.01(a)(2) or (3) has been met, you can be charged with Class C assault.

-A conviction for Class C Assault is punishable by a maximum fine of $500.1 Although the fine is relatively low, the collateral effect of having an assault conviction on your record may have serious severe effects.
-For instance many employers and private business may exclude those convicted of an assault charge from employment or services.
-In addition, it may have an impact on your concealed carry permit or ability to own or purchase a firearm.
+A conviction for Class C Assault is punishable by a maximum fine of $500.2 Although the fine is relatively low, the collateral effects of having an assault conviction on your record may have serious severe effects.
+For instance, many employers and private businesses will exclude people convicted of an assault charge from employment.
+Class C Assault convictions may also have an impact on your concealed carry permit or ability to own or purchase a firearm.

-A finding of family violence may also be added to the charge under particular circumstances and will increase the collateral damages incurred by the defendant.
+A family violence finding may also be added to a Class C Assault.
+This will increase the collateral consequences of the conviction as described below.

 Family Violence is defined by Section 71.004 of the Texas Family Code as